markstringer-dti/markstringer-dti.github.io/dti.md

 All these are good selections.
 Of course the audience hope that hiding in the lifeboats won't work, but will result in lots of comedy.

-But what happens in such situations is a different kind of suggestion.
+Sometimes in this kind of situation, someone makes a different kind of suggestion.
 Something like this:

 Person 5: Hey!
 Let's wash the decks!